| |

 Peter Centen

-holds degrees of HTS Den Bosch (B.Sc.), Eindhoven University of Technology (cum laude M.Sc. and Ph.D.).
-In 1984 he joined the Philips Broadcast Camera division.
-From 1985-1991, he was a guest researcher at the Philips Research Laboratories, where he focused on low-noise high-bandwidth output-stages for CCD imagers -in the "unsuited" CCD process- and optimal signal processing of CCD signals.
-Was part time teacher at the Royal Philips Electronics training center, CTT.
+holds a B.Sc. degree from HTS Den Bosch, a cum laude MSc from Eindhoven University of Technology, and a PhD.
+In 1984, he became a member of the Philips Broadcast Camera division.
+From 1985 to 1991, he served as a guest researcher at the Philips Research Laboratories, concentrating on low-noise, high-bandwidth output stages for CCD imagers -specifically in the "unsuited" CCD process- and the optimal signal processing of CCD signals.
+His ideas where applied to SDTV, HDTV and HFR imagers.
+He established the theoretical lower-limit for the noise achievable through optimal CCD signal processing and intoduced a new figure of merrit.
+Additionally, he worked part-time as an instructor at the Royal Philips Electronics training center, CTT.

-In the past 30+ years, the camera division has been divested to Bosch (BTS), Philips, Thomson-Technicolor, Francisco Partners, Belden, Black Dragon and is known in the industry as Grass Valley.
-Widely known for the LDK cameras, with recent successor the LDX and in the field of cinematography the VIPER.
-The camera division has always been based in Breda, the Netherlands.
+In the past 40+ years, the camera division has been divested to Bosch (BTS), Philips, Thomson-Technicolor, Francisco Partners, Belden, Black Dragon and is known in the industry as Grass Valley.
+Widely known for the LDK cameras, with recent successor the LDX and in the field of cinematography the VIPER and LDX180.
+It is noteworthy that the camera division has consistently been located in Breda, the Netherlands, emphasizing a strong commitment to innovative imaging technology.

-In his R&D role, Centen has been involved in all the leading R&D projects such as the development of HDTV cameras, SDTV cameras and Super Slo-Motion cameras and recently 2/3" 4k and HDR.
+In his R&D role, Centen has been involved in all the leading R&D projects such as the development of HDTV cameras, SDTV cameras and Super Slo-Motion cameras and recently 2/3" 4k and HDR WCG.
 Always moving the limits of technology in an everlasting battle with competition and time.
-He was the inventor of HD-DPM technology (one imager for all the television standards) for which he was an EMMY recipient in 2003.
-In 2010 an Emmy was awarded for the application of HD-DPM in the LDK6000 HDTV camera and in 2015 an Emmy for the LDK8300 HDTV high speed camera.
+He was the inventor of DPM and HD-DPM technology (one imager for all the television standards) for which he was an EMMY recipient in 2003.
+In 2015 an Emmy was awarded for the application of HD-DPM in the LDK6000 HDTV camera and in 2010 an Emmy for the LDK8300 HDTV high speed camera.
 He was the chief architect for the Xensium CMOS imager.

-In 2016 he received the David Sarnoff Award for his work on imagers and imaging. (download Video).
-During his farewell party in 2019, Centen was Knighted in the order of the Netherlands Lion for his significant contribution to the Netherlands society and the broadcast industry.
-He is now active as consultant in the technology space.
+In 2016 he received the SMPTE David Sarnoff Award for his work on imagers and imaging. (download Video).
+During his farewell party in 2019, Centen was Knighted in the order of the Netherlands Lion for his significant contribution to the Netherlands society and the worldwide broadcast industry.
+He is now active as consultant in imagers and its aplications in cameras.
+In 2025 he received the SMPTE Camera Origination and Imaging Medal. youtube and

-Peter is a member of the IEEE and SMPTE and has published journal and conference articles in related fields and presented the work of R&D at numerous international conferences.
-(IBC, IISW, ISSCC, ISE, NAB, SMPTE)
+Peter is a member of the IEEE, SMPTE and HPA and has published journal and conference articles in related fields and presented the work of R&D at numerous international conferences.
+(IBC, IISW, ISSCC, ISE, HPA, NAB, SMPTE)

 |